Pedro Fire near Tuolumne and Mariposa county lines prompts evacuation orders

 TUOLUMNE COUNTY – A growing wildfire near the Tuolumne and Mariposa county line has prompted evacuation orders Tuesday.

-The 100-plus acre wildfire, named the Pedro Fire, started near Arbolada Road and the Don Pedro Reservoir in the La Grange area.
+The wildfire, named the Pedro Fire, started near Arbolada Road and the Don Pedro Reservoir in the La Grange area.
+It has burned more than 600 acres with no containment reported.

 According to the Tuolumne County Sheriff's Office, structures are threatened in the area of Piney Creek and Merced Falls Road.